Leunsel/CheatEngineLua/Manifold/README.md

 ---

-## 📦 Module Load Order
+## 📦 Modules

-Manifold’s load order ensures critical infrastructure is ready before dependent modules initialize.
-The main loader (`Manifold.lua`) handles modules in the following order:

 ### 🔧 Core Utilities
-These modules provide foundational functionality such as file I/O, logging, and general utilities.
+These modules provide foundational functionality such as file I/O, logging, and general utilities for Table Setup.

 - `Manifold.CustomIO`
 - `Manifold.Logger`